 Claymore gives us Dae, who becomes obsessed with seeing Priscilla in all her glory after discovering her severed arm, which still held an insane amount of power.
 When he finally does find her, he spends the entire time gushing about her, creeping out his companion Rubel in the process.

-In the Tintin story The Shooting Star, Prof. Hippolyte Calys is excited about the upcoming end-of-the-world meteor, saying such absurdities as "It will destroy the world tonight.
+In the The Adventures of Tintin story The Shooting Star, Prof. Hippolyte Calys is excited about the upcoming end-of-the-world meteor, saying such absurdities as "It will destroy the world tonight.
 Tomorrow, everyone will know my name for discovering it!"

 Bishop displays this sort of behavior in Aliens when studying a Facehugger carcass, implying that he'll turn bad by drawing parallels to how Ash, the other synthetic person that once came into contact with the Aliens, reacted to the creature.
 It's a Red Herring; Bishop remains a good guy.

 In the film and the Expanded Universe material, Ray Stantz of the Ghostbusters gets boyishly excited by a lot of the weird, gross, terrifying stuff they encounter.

 Matt Hooper in Jaws when he talks about the shark: "...what we are dealing with here is a perfect engine, an eating machine.
 It's really a miracle of evolution."
 There are many quick lines like this in the boat with both Hooper and Quint marveling at this particular shark's incredible strength, tenacity, intelligence, and unpredictability.

 Harrigan: You admire the damn thing.
 Keyes: Not for what it does, Harrigan.
 For what it is.
 For what we can learn from it.

 Dr. Clayton Forrester from 1953's The War Of The Worlds could be one of the earliest modern examples.
 He says of the Fighting-Machine, "This is amazing!"